GrowingData/xdb-query/readme.md

 If at 2013-10-14:2:00AM we run:

-    mung update parent.mql
+    xdb-query update parent.mql

-MUNG will read `parent.mql` and see that it was last run 2 hours ago, which means it doesn't require an update.
+xdb-query will read `parent.mql` and see that it was last run 2 hours ago, which means it doesn't require an update.
 However, it will also read `child.mql`, which only has a 1 hour MAX_AGE and thus needs to be re-run.
 This will in turn force an update of `parent.mql`.

-If the MAX_AGE's were reversed (parent has a MAX_AGE of 1H and child of 7D), then MUNG would update `parent.mql`, but not update `child.mql`
+If the MAX_AGE's were reversed (parent has a MAX_AGE of 1H and child of 7D), then xdb-query would update `parent.mql`, but not update `child.mql`

 ### Forcing updates of cached data
 Queries may also be updated ignoring any `@update_policy` directive using the following command:

-    mung update parent.mql
+    xdb-query update parent.mql